sn0218/sn0218/README.md

 - 👋 Hi there, I’m Samuel. @sn0218
-- 👀 I’m interested in web programming.
+- 👀 I’m interested in all technology stuffs.
-- 🌱 I’m currently learning React, data structures and algorithms and more...
+- 🌱 I’m currently learning Node.js, react, data structures and algorithms and more...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can reach me through samuelnhc@gmail.com!

 <!---